kuznetsov0x/Discord-Auto-Quest/README.md

 # Discord-Auto-Quest

-A JavaScript script that automates mission completion on Discord PTB.
+A JavaScript script that automates mission completion on Discord.

 ## Important Warning